 Google trends analyses give insights on how often (or not) people are Googling a certain question.
 You can even localize this data by filtering your search to find out how often people are looking up that question based on what state or city they live in.

 We have used Google trends analyses to look at what the most common dreams are in every state.
 This campaign earned our client over 125 links because it dives into a topic that could generate interest in a wide variety of publications from lifestyle to local news.

 Let’s say your client’s site covers a seriously dull topic like data entry.
 First of all you may be thinking, how can I make data entry interesting and newsworthy?
 Let’s look at how we can brainstorm different campaign ideas based on the format.

 For example, a dream job marketing campaign.
 You’ve probably seen them all over social media: ‘We’ll pay you to watch TV!’, ‘We’ll pay you to eat ice cream!’ etc. So how can we create a fun, buzzy campaign like this about data entry?

-No matter how dull, how niche, or even how complicated a client’s site topic is, the above tactics will help you find a way to come up with campaigns that are relevant to a client’s site and newsworthy in 2022.
+No matter how dull, niche, or complicated a client’s site topic is, the above tactics will help you find a way to come up with campaigns that are relevant to a client’s site and newsworthy in 2023.
 This is a blueprint for ideating a campaign for any industry – and the key to earning media coverage for your client.